Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Preliminaries and problem formulation

 The learning objective is to minimize a cost functional $C[\bs(\btheta, \bx), \by]$ that measures the discrepancy between the produced trajectory and the target.
 Formally,

 where $c(\cdot, \cdot): \mathbb{R}^{d_{\bs}} \times \mathbb{R}^{d_{\by}} \rightarrow \mathbb{R}$ is an instantaneous cost function that evaluates the prediction error at time $t$ and $\bs(\btheta, \bx) \defn \{\bs_t({\btheta},\bx_t) : t \in [0,T]\} $ represents the entire trajectory.
-Commonly, $c$ takes the form of an $\ell_2$ loss function, $c(\bs_t, \by_t) = \frac{1}{2}\|\bs_t^{\text{out}} - \by_t\|_2^2$, where $\bs_t^{\text{out}} \in \mathbb{R}^{d_{\by}}$ denotes an appropriately selected subset of state variables.
+Commonly, $c$ takes the form of an $\ell_2$ loss function, $c(\bs_t, \by_t) \defn \frac{1}{2}\|\bs_t^{\text{out}} - \by_t\|_2^2$, where $\bs_t^{\text{out}} \in \mathbb{R}^{d_{\by}}$ denotes an appropriately selected subset of state variables.
 More generally, $c$ can be any differentiable function that quantifies the instantaneous prediction error.

 The parameters ${\btheta}$ are optimised to minimise the cost functional $C[\bs(\btheta, \bx), \by]$.
-One popular approach to solve this minimisation problem is using gradient descent-type optimisation algorithms.
-Modern Machine Learning has based its successes on the generality and scalability of the gradient descent.
+One popular approach to solve this minimisation problem is to use gradient descent-type optimisation algorithms.
+Modern machine learning owes much of its success to the generality and scalability of gradient-based optimization.
 This requires computing the gradient of the learning objective with respect to the parameters ${\btheta}$.
-While several methods have been proposed to compute this gradient, most rely on explicit backward passes through computational graphs~\citep{backprop,lecun2015deep}, making them unsuitable for hardware or biologically-plausible implementations.
+While several methods have been proposed to compute this gradient, most rely on explicit backward passes through computational graphs~\citep{backprop,lecun2015deep}, making them unsuitable for analog hardware implementations or plausible explanations for biological learning.

 This limitation has motivated the development of alternative learning paradigms.
-Among the existing approaches, the \textit{Equilibrium Propagation} (EP, \citep{scellierEquilibriumPropagationBridging2017}) framework stands out as a particularly promising one for designing a single system that can perform inference and learning.
+Among the existing approaches, the \textit{Equilibrium Propagation} (EP,~\citep{scellierEquilibriumPropagationBridging2017}) framework stands out as a particularly promising one for designing a single system that can perform inference and learning.